 4. Setting Up Guidelines

 Even though payments through crypto have become very popular, it is a fairly new concept for many shoppers.
 They are bound to have a few queries and concerns while transacting through crypto.
 You can make this easier for them by setting up and communicating your crypto payment policies with them.

 The guideline may explain the crypto payment procedures in detail.
 Tell your shoppers about the steps they need to follow, and the information they might need to provide.
 This will surely reduce the questions that come across to your customer support team.
 For example, if your shoppers reside predominantly in the UK region you can provide supplementary information like how they can buy bitcoins via UK websites, the regulations in their country, the benefits of paying through crypto, and the different types of cryptocurrencies they can pay with.

 Also, as crypto payments are irreversible tender, the users cannot initiate chargebacks if they are unhappy with the purchase.
 You need to establish appropriate policies for return, exchange, and refund in such scenarios.
 These factors are important when you start accepting crypto payments to your eCommerce store.

 5. Know the Tax Implications

-Cryptocurrencies are based on blockchain, and while the entire concept revolves around decentralization, crypto still has an equivalent in real currency.
+Cryptocurrencies are based on blockchain, and while the entire concept revolves around decentralization, crypto still has an equivalent to real currency.
 The IRS considers cryptocurrency as property.
-Due to this, these transactions are subject to tax as per the government laws and regulations.
+Due to this, these transactions are subject to tax as per government laws and regulations.

 You have to keep a record of all the crypto exchanges and document the revenue generated in your tax reports.
 The payment processors can be a great help in this matter as well.
 For example, Coinbase summarizes your digital currency transactions in a “Cost Basis for Taxes Report”.
 This document also includes the capital gains, losses, and cost basis for conversion.